nil-andreu/dr-ecommerce/README.md

-    ''' It is going to be dependent on some before migrations We for example can see the dependencies that are necessary will be inside of the file that is in the folder of migrations of the user app.
+    ''' It is going to be dependent on some before migrations We for example can see the dependencies that are necessary will be inside of the file that is in the folder of migrations of the app.
     '''
     dependencies = [
+        # In this case there are no dependencies
     ]

     # We also have a part of operations, where we want to run the seed method